warmpotato333/probabilistic_plugging/README.md

 ## Motivation - Probabilistic Plugging
 ![image of liquid falling down a glass tube](media/liquid-film-photo.png)

 When liquid falls down a thin liquid tube under gravity, it forms a thin liquid film due to the surface tension.
 As it fall, the surface of the film forms waves.
-The waves grows by itself, but also by interacting with other nearby waves, bigger waves swallowing smaller waves.
+A wave grows by itself, but also by interacting with other nearby waves, bigger waves swallowing smaller waves.
 If a wave grow too large, it forms a plug, the liquid stop flowing.
 This is an issue in engineering, in health like in the lungs of a patient with thick mucus.